Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 Quick Comparison

-We cleaned the same panels of glass over and over — bug-splattered outside windshields, greasy inside glass, and tinted side windows — and judged each cleaner on the things that actually matter.
+We base our rankings on the ratings and reviews we analyzed across thousands of owner reports — covering bug-splattered outside windshields, greasy inside glass, and tinted side windows — weighing each cleaner on the things that actually matter.
 First, streak-free clarity: does it wipe to a clear finish, or leave a haze you only notice when the low sun hits?
 Second, tint safety: is it truly ammonia-free, because that's non-negotiable for anyone with window film.
 Third, real-world usability: how it mists or foams, whether it drips down the dash on vertical glass, and how forgiving it is when you're rushing.
-We deliberately cleaned some panels in direct sun, since that's where lesser cleaners flash-dry and streak.
+Reviewers repeatedly flag performance in direct sun, since that's where lesser cleaners flash-dry and streak.
 Price and availability broke the ties — a great cleaner you can grab at any auto store for a few bucks beats an exotic one you have to hunt down.

 The Glass Cleaners, Reviewed